domschrei/mallob-experimental-data/README.md

 # mallob-experimental-data

-This repository serves as a documentation for the experiments described in "Scalable SAT Solving in the Cloud" (SAT 2021 paper submission).
+This repository serves as a documentation for the experiments described in our SAT 2021 paper submission.

 The softwares we evaluate are located here: